Sarvandani/Machine_learning_Association-rule-learning_Market-Basket-Analysis/README.md

 color='red',title="Items Sold per month in red, per week in blue and per day in black").set(xlabel="Date", ylabel="Total Number of Items Sold")
 ```

-    /Users/mohamadians/opt/anaconda3/lib/python3.8/site-packages/ipykernel/ipkernel.py:287: DeprecationWarning: `should_run_async` will not call `transform_cell` automatically in the future.
-Please pass the result to `transformed_cell` argument and any exception that happen during thetransform in `preprocessing_exc_tuple` in IPython 7.17 and above.
-      and should_run_async(code)